What is Oil Shale?

 - To see how much oil the U.S. has in oil shale, check out our Energy Inventory.
 (Hint–the U.S. has 4 times the recoverable oil in oil shale as Saudi Arabia’s proven reserves).

-A recent announcement from the U.S. Geological Survey raised previous estimates of oil shale in the Piceance Basin by 50%.
-Previous U.S. shale oil resource estimates totaled 2.118 trillion barrels.[i]
+An announcement from the U.S. Geological Survey raised previous estimates of oil shale in the Piceance Basin by 50%.
+Previous U.S. oil shale technically recoverable resource estimates totaled 2.118 trillion barrels.[i]
+The new announcement brings the total technically recoverable oil shale resource estimate to 2.6 trillion barrels.
 The richest, most concentrated deposits in the U.S. are found in the Green River Formation in western Colorado, eastern Utah, and southern Wyoming (see graph at below).

 Depending on technology and economics, as much as 1 trillion barrels of oil equivalent could be recoverable from oil shale resources yielding greater than 25 gallons per ton [iii].
 For reference, 1 trillion barrels is nearly 4 times the amount of proven oil reserves in Saudi Arabia.
 The energy potential from our vast resources of oil shale could substantially shift the balance of America’s oil supply away from the Persian Gulf.